lxs602/Chinese-Mandarin-Dictionaries/README.md

 ### About 說明 / 说明
 A new input method by [WFG](http://fgwang.blogspot.com/2015/12/blog-post.html), available as both a webpage and this dictionary module. <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.

-A font such as [FSung font](https://github.com/lxs602/FSung-font) by WFG (which currently codes approximately 170,000 characters as of 2022, including Unicode ext.
+A font such as [FSung](https://github.com/lxs602/FSung-font) by WFG (which currently codes approximately 170,000 characters as of 2022, including Unicode ext.
 A-G) is needed for this to work fully.<br><br>
 ![68747470733a2f2f322e73686172652e70686f746f2e78756974652e6e65742f66675f77616e672f313236623962322f363735353539302f313131303935303036305f6c2e6a7067](https://user-images.githubusercontent.com/44102215/152433369-2f80b54c-6d6a-4030-82d1-cacb6fca1bbc.jpeg)

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E9%83%A8%E4%BB%B6%E6%AA%A2%E7%B4%A2%20Component%20Search%20Input%20Method)